 - 1. Funding Levels.
-All amounts entered in the Cooperative Agreement (Form OSHA-110), the Application for Federal Assistance (SF-424) and the related worksheet(s) must be based on the FY 2012 final base awards.
-Any change in FY 2013 funding for On-site Consultation will be processed through a Cooperative Agreement amendment.
-States unable to provide the required matching funds for the FY 2012 award level should complete the application to reflect the award level which it can match. - 2.
+All amounts entered in the Cooperative Agreement (Form OSHA-110), the Application for Federal Assistance (SF-424) and the related worksheet(s) must be based on the FY 2014 enacted base award levels as identified in the FY 2014 amendment process.
+Any change in FY 2015 funding for On-site Consultation will be processed through a Cooperative Agreement amendment.
+States unable to provide the required matching funds for the FY 2014 award level should complete the application to reflect the award level which it can match. - 2.
 Administrative Cap.
-OSHA will continue the current 25 percent ceiling restriction on administrative costs.
-This requires that no more than 25 percent of the total funding amount may be budgeted toward administrative costs.
+The 25 percent ceiling on administrative costs remains in effect.
+This requires that no more than 25 percent of the total funding amount be budgeted toward administrative costs.
 Any deviation from this restriction requires prior approval from the Directors of DCSP and DAP. - 3.
 Salary Target.
 Each project must devote a minimum of 50 percent of the grant amount toward consultant salaries and fringe benefits.
 Project Managers unable to meet this target must provide a written explanation of the reason they cannot meet this goal. - 4.
 Computer Purchases.
-Consultation Projects must consult and obtain approval from the DAP, and also receive approval from DCSP, prior to purchasing computers using Section 21(d) funds, whether or not such computers are connected to the OSHA system.
+Consultation Projects must consult and obtain approval from DCSP prior to purchasing computers using Section 21(d) funds, whether or not such computers are connected to the OSHA system.
 Computers must conform to particular OSHA hardware and software requirements and specifications.
-It is the responsibility of the On-site Consultation Project Manager to contact DAP 60 or more days in advance of the purchase of new computer equipment to ensure that the latest requirements and specifications are met.
+It is the responsibility of the On-site Consultation Project Manager to contact DCSP 60 or more days in advance of the purchase of new computer equipment to ensure that the latest requirements and specifications are met.
 Appendix P provides Information Technology and OSHANet Hardware and Software Information and Rules of Behavior.
 Appendix Q provides the standard operating procedures for the purchase of computer software and equipment. - 5.
 Computer Security.
 All system users (OSHANet, Extranet, and other OSHA applications) must adhere to Federal, Department of Labor (DOL), and OSHA computer security policies, procedures, and processes.
 All system users (OSHANet, Extranet, and other OSHA applications) must annually sign Rules of Behavior for each system accessed.
-All OSHA system users must complete the USDOL Annual Computer Security Awareness Training (CSAT) and federally mandated or DOL-required computer security training to be specified, within the required time frame. - 6.
-Minimum Staffing.
-At least four professional, full-time equivalents (FTEs)-two full-time safety specialists and two full-time industrial hygienists or their equivalents-must be included in each Project's personnel plan.
-All of the Project's consultants must be employed at least 50 percent of their time in the On-site Consultation Program and must spend at least 50 percent of their time engaged in On-site Consultation Program activity.
-Any deviation from this minimum must receive prior written approval from the Director of DCSP and is effective only for the fiscal year for which it is approved.
-If you anticipate requiring this approval, please coordinate with your Region as early as possible.
+All OSHA system users must complete the USDOL Annual Computer Security Awareness Training (CSAT) and federally mandated or DOL-required computer security training to be specified, within the required time frame.